hweidner/check-mk-goodies/README.md

 ## autopb (automatic piggyback host creation)

 The `autopb` script is not a local check, but a cron job which runs under the Checkmk site user.
-It automatically creates missing host objecs in Checkmk when piggyback data ia available.
+It automatically creates missing host objects in Checkmk when piggyback data ia available.
 See the [autopb](autopb/) directory for more information.

 ## osinfo

-This shell script makes some informations about the Linux OS available to the Checkmk monitoring console.
+This shell script makes some information about the Linux OS available to the Checkmk monitoring console.
 Those are:

 * [uname](https://linux.die.net/man/1/uname) system and kernel information